ericrkuo/tron-haskell/README.md

     </a>
 </p>

 Our project will be a recreation of the [Tron Light Cycle](https://en.wikipedia.org/wiki/Tron_(video_game)) game.
 The objective is to force enemy light cycles into walls and jet trails, while also avoiding them.
+The winner of the game is the last person standing.

 This project is in fulfillment of the [CPSC 312 2021W1 project requirements](https://steven-wolfman.github.io/cpsc-312-website/project.html).